Causally Fair Node Classification on Non-IID Graph Data: Conclusions

 \section{Conclusions}

-This paper has addressed a critical gap in fair machine learning, which traditionally relies on the Independent and Identically Distributed assumption.
-We focused on the graph settings where data instances are interconnected.
-Employing the Network Structural Causal Model (NSCM) framework, we proposed the principles of Decomposability and Graph Independence to facilitate causal inference using $do$-calculus in these non-IID settings and developed the Message Passing Variational Autoencoder for Causal Inference (MPVA) to enable the computation of interventional distributions.
-Empirical evaluations on semi-synthetic and real datasets have shown that MPVA surpasses baseline methods by more accurately approximating interventional distributions and reducing bias.
+This paper addressed a fundamental challenge in extending causal fairness to graph data: the heterogeneity of causal mechanisms across nodes due to varying neighborhood structures, which violates the invariance assumptions underlying classical structural causal models.
+We focused on graph settings where data instances are interconnected and proposed a principled solution based on the Network Structural Causal Model (NSCM) framework.
+Our key insight is that, although node-level mechanisms vary with local network structure, it is feasible to construct a structural representation that restores invariance.
+We introduced two conditions, Decomposability and Graph Independence, that formalize when interventional distributions can be identified using $do$-calculus in non-IID settings by separating the effect of sensitive attributes from network structural variability.
+Building on this theoretical foundation, we developed the Message Passing Variational Autoencoder for Causal Inference (MPVA), which estimates the shared functional component between observational and interventional distributions.
+We further integrated MPVA with a causal fairness regularization framework that explicitly minimizes the causal effect of sensitive attributes on predictions through interventional distribution estimation.
+This integration yields causally fair node classification in non-IID graph settings.
+Empirical evaluations on semi-synthetic and real datasets show that our approach surpasses baseline methods by more accurately approximating interventional distributions and reducing bias.
+Sensitivity analysis further shows that MPVA captures multi-hop causal effects and maintains performance under varying conditions.